micmejia/bible-dump/NKJV/Revelation/Rev 11.md

 And I will give _power_ to my two witnesses, and they will prophesy one thousand two hundred and sixty days, clothed in sackcloth."

 ###### 4
-These are the two olive trees and the two lampstands standing before the [^b]God of the earth.
+These are the two olive trees and the two lampstands standing before the God of the earth.

 ###### 5
 And if anyone wants to harm them, fire proceeds from their mouth and devours their enemies.
 And if anyone wants to harm them, he must be killed in this manner.